Empty roads set stage for new Cannonball Run cross-country record of 26 hours, 38 minutes

 There's a new cross-country speed champion.

 On Sunday, a white 2019 Audi A8 broke the Cannonball Run cross-country record with a journey from New York to Los Angeles in 26 hours and 38 minutes, Motor Authority confirmed.
 A source with firsthand knowledge of the record-breaking run said the Audi was driven by Chris Allen.
-Allen didn't immediately respond to attempts to reach him.
+When reached for comment, Allen said he was "unaware of any such activity" but said he couldn't discuss it if he had participated.

 At about 2,800 miles (depending on the exact route) the A8 would've averaged just over 106 mph during the record run.

-Note: This story has been updated with comment from Allen.